-- 21. Bid documentation for competitive bids

 - 22. Public invitation for competitive bids

 - 23. Procedure for handling, opening and recording of bids

 - 24. Negotiations with preferred bidders

 - 25. Two-stage bidding process

 - 26. Committee system for competitive bids

 - 27. Bid specification committees

 - 28. Bid evaluation committees

 - 29. Bid adjudication committees

 - 30. Procurement of banking services

 - 31. Procurement of IT related goods or services

 - 32. Procurement of goods and services under contracts secured by other organs of state

 - 33. Procurement of goods necessitating special safety arrangements

 - 34. Proudly SA Campaign

 - 35. Appointment of consultants

-- 36. Deviation from, and ratification of minor breaches of, procurement processes
+- 36. Deviation from, and ratification of minor breaches of, procurement

 - 37. Unsolicited bids

 - 38. Combating of abuse of supply chain management system